Monyohe (Sotho): Monyohe (2nd version)

 Monyohe follows her, hot in pursuit.
 She approaches her village and sees two herd boys, who tell the men to ready their knives.
 Monyohe arrives and hides in a dog's kennel.
 His mother comes soon after and cries that his son might die.
 She summons her daughter-in-law (also named Senképeng in this version), who points her to the dog's kennel.
 Monyohe's mother orders a black ox to the slain and flayed.
-She gather some firewood and gives some beer to her serpertine son.
+She gather some firewood and gives some beer to her serpentine son.
 Now drunken, his mother tosses him into the fire and reduces to ashes, which she gathers and puts into the ox's hide.
 Monyohe's mother takes hide and puts it in a hut with a pot turned upside down on top of it.
 One day, she tells Senképeng to watch over the pot, which must uncover by itself.

 Senképeng warns 'Mamonyohe about the pot uncovering itself.
 The woman returns to the hut with some fat, ochre, antimony and mica to smear on the pot.
 She finds a young man "just like one out of the circumcision".
 She presents the now human Monyohe to Senképeng as her husband, and they form a family.
 Senképeng gives birth to a child.
 Her husband, now in human form, orders his child not to be weaned, but her mother-in-law tells her the opposite.
 After returning from herding, he orders his wife to suckle their child, but Senképeng tells him of his mother's instructions.
 He strikes Senképeng, who runs away, back to her village.
 Monyohe goes to his parents-in-law's house to get Senképeng.
 They consent, and send a retinue of armed men to follow them.
 Once they go to the open field, the men kill Monyohe and, when his mother comes to fetch him, they kill her as well.